 Who can ask the Joint Committee on Taxation for a revenue estimate or help in crafting legislation?

 Any Member of Congress may request a revenue estimate for a tax proposal or solicit the committee’s help in crafting tax legislation.
-There has been a significant growth in the number of revenue requests over time.
-In 1986, the Joint Committee Staff received 474 requests.
-In 2010, this figure had increased to almost 6,000 (PDF Chart).
+The Joint Committee Staff has received a significant number of revenue requests over time.
+In the last few decades, the number of requests has increased by over 400 percent.
+Over the last decade, the Staff has averaged approximately 4,000 requests per year, with some fluctuation year to year.
 While the majority of requests are for revenue estimates, the Joint Committee Staff also receives requests for distributional, legal, and data analyses.
 All requests are treated as confidential unless otherwise stipulated.
 A response to a request is released only to the Member making the request and the response remains confidential unless the Member decides to make the information public.
 Confidentiality allows the Joint Committee Staff to maintain its nonpartisan role in the policy process.

 Procedures for Congressional Members requesting revenue estimates from the Joint Committee on Taxation are as follows: